intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/Overview/devguide.md

 This working model doesn't require any code change.
 You can reuse existing code and applications.
 The only difference is that your cluster manager/admin needs to set up a new execution environment for PPML applications.

-You can find more details for
+You can find more details in these articles:

 * [Installation for PPML](https://bigdl.readthedocs.io/en/latest/doc/PPML/Overview/install.html).
 * [Hello World Example](https://bigdl.readthedocs.io/en/latest/doc/PPML/Overview/quicktour.html).